AF-ROBOTICS/usafabot/ECE495/_build/html/_sources/Module6_IMU.md

 python3 -m serial.tools.list_ports -v
 ```

-> 💡️ **Tip**: Write this command down as you will use it often to determine which devices are connected to your ports!
+> 💡️ **Tip:** Write this command down as you will use it often to determine which devices are connected to your ports!
 Every time you reboot the **Robot** the ports might change.

 Run the pre-built IMU publisher connecting to the Pololu USB AVR Programmer with the lowest port number (if that returns red text, try the next port number).